w3f/polkadot-wiki/docs/learn/how-to/create-account.md

 ![](../../assets/how-to/65032557918.png)

 5\.
-Review the details, and click "Save".
+Review the details, and click "Save."
 This will also download the JSON backup file for the account on your computer:

 ![](../../assets/how-to/65032557929.png)